blinq-io/selenium-session-manager/README.md

 ## Prerequisites
-Your selenium project should be using Selenium 4.x or greater.
+Your selenium project should be using **Selenium 4.x** or greater.
 This version is required due to the use of the DevTools capabilities available in this version.
-The solution will work only for browsers that have DevTools capabilities.
+The solution will work only for **browsers that support DevTools** capabilities.